 Pro Tip

 After implementation, test with Google's Rich Results Test.
-Paste your URL and it will show what schema it detects and flag any errors.
+Run the page URL through the tool to see which schema it detects and whether it flags errors.

 What happens without schema

 Your website still works.
 Humans can still find and read it.
-But you're making AI systems do extra work to understand you, and some of them won't bother.
+But you're making AI systems do extra work to understand you, and some retrieval systems will lean more heavily on third-party sources.

 Important

-In a competitive market where AI recommendations matter, that extra friction can be the difference between getting recommended and being overlooked.
-Schema markup removes that friction.
+In a competitive market where AI recommendations matter, that extra friction can be the difference between getting recommended and being left out of the answer.
+Schema markup reduces that friction.

 Further Reading